AviatrixSystems/Docs/HowTos/transit_snat_dnat.rst

 To configure:

   5.1.
-Go to the Gateway page, click on the Transit Primary Gateway.
+Go to the Gateway page and click on the Transit Primary Gateway.
 Click Edit.

   5.2.
 Scroll down to “Destination NAT”, click Add/Edit DNAT